rogerz42892/ffmpeg-static/README.md

 Just follow the instructions below.
 Once you have the build dependencies, just run ./build.sh, wait and you should get the ffmpeg binary in target/bin

+Optionally, you may need to rm -rf ~/.cache/fetchurl/* to make sure you get the latest version of each of the components.

 Build dependencies
 ------------------